 After you install the host bundle, you’ll have a tool called RTI Launcher.
 (See Starting Launcher, in the RTI Launcher User’s Manual.)

-To install a target bundle from the Launcher tool, open the Configuration tab, and select “Install RTI Packages.”
+To install additional packages from the Launcher tool, open the Configuration tab, and select “Install RTI Packages.”
 This will open a dialog that allows you to select one or more .rtipkg files that you would like to install.

 1.3.3.
-Installing a Target from a Command Line¶
+Installing additional packages from a Command Line¶

-To install targets from the command line, type:
+To install additional packages from the command line, type: